 The USAF Commanders Jazz Combo will perform.

 We remember how men and women set aside their civilian pursuits to serve their nation’s cause, defending the freedom of mankind and preserving our American heritage.

-Out of blood and sweat we learned of purpose, sacrifice, tolerance, bravery, and discipline.
-In our continuing quest for an honorable world peace, we must cultivate these virtues.
+Out of blood and sweat, we learned of purpose, sacrifice, tolerance, bravery, and discipline.
+In our continuing quest for a feeling of honorable world peace, we must cultivate these virtues.